abhisheksaurabh1985/storn-dvbf-with-flows/README.md

 - Handle the case of numFlow=0.
 Define sum_logdet_jacobian as a tensorflow variable.
 - Save the models in the directory corresponding to the flow.
 For example, 'Planar' directory should have the output as well as the saved models.

+TODO: 05-Aug-2017
+- Play with the amount of noise.
+Noise does not have to be a standard normal.
+It serves as a discretization parameter.
+A/c to me, the smaller the noise, the better the reconstruction should be.